BethGriggs/nodejs-in-the-cloud/README.md

 Appsody is designed to help you develop containerized applications for the cloud.

-If you're a software developer, Appsody's aim is to greatly improve developer experience by removing the burden of managing the full software development stack.
-With Appsody, you can build applications for the cloud that are ready to be deployed to Kubernetes without being an expert on the underlying container technology.
-You can simply focus on the important stuff - developing application code!

-If you're responsible for defining standards for application runtime environments, Appsody allows you to control the stacks that your developers use.
+Imagine you've defined your chosen cloud technologies, and you want to reuse these technologies across all of your Node.js microservices.
+You can use Appsody to define the standards for your applications, which will allow you to control the base that all of your applications are built off.
 You can define a set of technologies that are configurable, reusable, and already infused with cloud native capabilities.
-You get to implement and maintain your standards, ensuring consistency and reliability.
+You can implement and maintain your standards, ensuring consistency and reliability.

+This also means that not all software developers in your organisation need to have the knowledge or burden of managing the full cloud-native software development stack.
+With Appsody, developers can build applications for the cloud that are ready to be deployed to Kubernetes without being an expert on the underlying container technology.

-For more background information - checkout this Medium post https://medium.com/appsody/overview-c0cf1f2a244c
+For more background information on Appsody - checkout this Medium post https://medium.com/appsody/overview-c0cf1f2a244c

 ### Prerequisites